Police use water cannon to disperse AAP workers trying to gherao Punjab CM's residence | Politics

 - India

-The protesting Aam Aadmi Party (AAP) workers, led by its Punjab unit chief Bhagwant Mann, shouted slogans against the Congress government over the power shortage.
+The protesting Aam Aadmi Party (AAP) workers, led by its Punjab unit chief and MP Bhagwant Mann, shouted slogans against the Congress government over the power shortage.

 Police personnel were deployed in strength and multi-layered barricades were put up on the road leading to the chief minister's farmhouse.